 If we become aware that a student or member of staff has tested positive for coronavirus (COVID-19), we will contact PHE using agreed local procedures.
 It is not necessary for staff, or pupils old enough to use the app, to use the check in feature of the app whilst in school as school is their regular place of work.
 Parents should not check in if they are picking pupils up outside as to do so would create queues and compromise the COVID safety of the site.
 Visitors to the buildings have the opportunity to check in and a QR code is displayed at reception.
-Where staff have downloaded the app we have advised them to pause the contact tracing function ('trace') in the app whilst they are work if they do not 12) contain any o utbreak by following loc n team advice keep their device with them at all times.
-Containing any local outbreak Failure to follow PHE/ NHS Track and Trace procedures increases the likelihood of exposure to coronavirus in the school community.
+Where staff have downloaded the app we have advised them to pause the contact tracing function ('trace') in the app whilst they are work if they do not keep their device with them at all times.
+Containing any local outbreak Failure to following local PHE/ NHS Track and Trace procedures increases the likelihood of exposure to coronavirus in the school community.
 Pupils and staff Serious We note that if schools have two or more confirmed cases within 14 days, or an overall rise in sickness absence where coronavirus (COVID-19) is suspected, it may be considered as an outbreak, and we will work with our local health protection team who will be able to advise if additional action is required.
 Low Low Anxiety and dissent within the school community In some cases, health protection teams may recommend that a larger number of other pupils self-isolate at home as a precautionary measure - perhaps a

-DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 67 of 75 -- ------------ -----------------------------
+DS Risk Assessment: School operation from 1 September 2020 Issue 5.2 March 2021 Page 68 of 76 -- ------------ -----------------------------